 |Patriot Viper Steel||PVS464G360C8K||2 x 32GB||DDR4-3600 (XMP)||18-20-20-40 (2T)||1.35 Volts||Lifetime|

 |TeamGroup T-Create Classic 10L||TTCCD464G3200HC22DC01||2 x 32GB||DDR4-3200 (XMP)||22-22-22-52 (2T)||1.20 Volts||Lifetime|

 Our Intel test system consists of an Intel Core i9-10900K and Asus ROG Maximus XII Apex on the 0901 firmware.
 On the opposite end, the AMD testbed leverages an AMD Ryzen 5 3600 and ASRock B550 Taichi with the 1.30 firmware.
 The MSI GeForce RTX 2080 Ti Gaming Trio handles the graphical duties for both platforms.

-With sloppy timings, it wasn't a surprise to find the Classic 10L memory kit at the bottom of the performance and gaming charts.
+With sloppy timings, it wasn't a surprise to find the Classic 10L memory kit at the bottom of the RAM benchmarks.
 However, it showed a shimmer of light in the Microsoft Office tests where the memory kit bested both of its faster rivals.

 On the other hand, the margin between the Classic 10L and its closest competitor, the Ballistix DDR4-3200 C16, wasn't as significant on the AMD platform.
 On this occasion, TeamGroup's offering outperformed the rest during the Adobe Premiere 2020 test.